oktadev/okta-openidconnect-appauth-ios/README.md

 1. Open `Info.plist` inside of `OpenIDConnectSwift.xcworkspace`
 2. Under **Information Property List**, select the arrow next to **URL types** to expand it
 3. Similarly, expand **Item 0** then **URL Schemes**
-4. Update `com.okta.applicationClientId` to the desired redirect URL
+4. Update `com.okta.applicationclientid` to the desired redirect URL
 5. Add the new redirect URL to your application's approved **Redirect URIs**

 Common practice is to use [reverse DNS notation](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html) of your organization.